Ved52-ui/forprimetrade.ai_ved/README.md

-# 🪙 Binance GUI Trading Bot — User Guide
+# 🪙 Binance GUI Trading Bot — User Guide  Made By Ved Patel...

 This guide explains how to **use** the Binance GUI Trading Bot to place real cryptocurrency trades using your Binance account.
 Follow each step carefully to connect your account, place orders, and view results.